peiyuu/course-dbt/week 1 project.md

     from dbt_pzhang1195gmailcom.stg_postgres__users
     ```

-#2.
-On average, how many orders do we receive per hour?
+# 2. On average, how many orders do we receive per hour?
-    Answer: 7.52
+    <br> Answer: 7.52

     ''' sql
     with orders_per_hour as (